 We have some news – great for us, but maybe sad for you: AtG’s La Bohème has completely sold out.
-And when I saw sold out, I mean all of our tickets for our 8 performances — even for our new show date, May 31 — have gone like the wind.
+And when I say “sold out,” I mean all of our tickets for our 8 performances — even for our new show date, May 31 — have gone like the wind.
 This was our earliest on-sale ever (a full 3.5 months ahead of the show date), and the fastest we have ever sold out the entire run of a show.
 We’re overwhelmed, gobsmacked and happy but also trying to figure out what that means for possible new fans of AtG who wanted to check out our hit show but maybe waited just a little too long to get their act together.

 Stay tuned: We’ll have updates about whether we can offer additional seats/tickets as soon as possible.

 Attend our free Opera Pubs.
 Running the first Thursday of every month, AtG Opera Pub nights are improvised, wild nights that offer up your favourite beer with a side of operatic arias and ensembles, performed by both established and emerging opera talent performed on our very own Craigslist piano.
 Free admission, $3.50 bottles of beer.
 Next event: 6 April 2017, at 9pm.

 Get tickets to our March 12 show: A concert of Viver and Schoenberg at TIFF Bell Lightbox.
 Tickets are $14 ($12 for TIFF Members) and include admission to a screening of Schoenberg’s unfinished opera Moses and Aaron.